jafingerhut/cljol/README.md

 `cljol` has been tested most with Clojure 1.10.1 so far, but as far as I know should work fine with Clojure 1.5.1 or later.

+See the [gallery](README-gallery.md) for examples of figures created by this library that demonstrate aspects of the Java VM or Clojure's implementation that I find interesting.

 # Quick example